PavPavv/my_programming_bookmarks/md/frontend/angular.md

 > The prefix Ng/ng is reserved for use for built-in Angular features and should not be used.

 The directive constructor defines a single ElementRef parameter, which Angular provides when it creates a new instance of the directive and which represents the host element.
-The ElementRef class defines a single property, nativeElement, which returns the object used by the browser to represent the element in the Domain Object Model.
+The ElementRef class defines a single property, nativeElement, which returns the object used by the browser to represent the element in the Document Object Model(DOM).
 This object provides access to the methods and properties that manipulate the element and its contents, including the classList property.

 ```typescript
 @Directive({